Chaz Mostert: Walkinshaw Andretti United

-On the 26th of November, Chaz announced that he was leaving Tickford Racing, after being with the team for seven years, and switched not only teams, but brands, to Walkinshaw Andretti United and Holden for the 2020 season.
+On the 26th of November, Mostert announced that he was leaving Tickford Racing, after being with the team for seven years, and switched not only teams, but brands, to Walkinshaw Andretti United and Holden for the 2020 season.

-On the 15th of June 2021, Chaz signed a long-term contract extension to the end of the 2023 season with Walkinshaw Andretti United.
+On the 15th of June 2021, Mostert signed a long-term contract extension to the end of the 2023 season with Walkinshaw Andretti United.
 He then went on to win the 2021 Darwin Triple Crown later that week.

-On the 7th of November 2021, During the second 2021 Sydney SuperNight Race 25, Chaz heroically drove from last on the grid 26th in a downpour night race to go on and finish on the Podium in 3rd place.
+On the 7th of November 2021, During the second 2021 Sydney SuperNight Race 25, Mostert heroically drove from last on the grid 26th in a downpour night race to go on and finish on the podium in third place.

 Mostert set a new Bathurst 1000 lap record of 2:03.3736 on the 4th of December 2021 during the Top 10 Shootout qualifier while driving a Walkinshaw Andretti United Holden ZB Commodore.

+On 30th November 2025, Mostert was crowned the 2025 Supercars Champion.